 Find more options in the.

 Walking a 4,270 km (2,653 mi) trail in the 15 minutes you managed to recover might not seem like the most realistic idea.
 Take it with a grain of salt.
 If you were to save these 15 minutes every day, you could get more work done.
 Bit by bit, this would accumulate to some really impressive number.
 After some years you would find yourself having accomplished a lot more because you optimised your email usage.
 And which boss would say "no" to your kind request for a few (dozens of) months of well-deserved?

 The last idea comes from something that we did at Omni ourselves.
 Seeing how many cigarette butts are left carelessly in the vicinity of our office, we decided to take action.
 One day, the five of us went for a walk and managed to clean an impressive 1,000 butts in just half an hour.
 Imagine how many you could pick up with your recovered email time.

-Check out our dedicated Cigarette Butts Cleanup Calculator with a lot more data about the campaign and the formulas behind it.
+Check out our dedicatedwith a lot more data about the campaign and the formulas behind it.
 And join us!

 How to reduce my email time?

 Often, reducing the time spent on emails can be really easy.
 Here are some of our tips for you and your teammates:

 - Be concise.
 Make your emails short, and yet, actionable.
 Don't get bogged down in long descriptions - use bullet points, screenshots, and bolded content.
 Make it very simple for your reader to get the point of the email and they'll treat you the same way.